semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 > Click **Field mapping help** to see a list of the Semgrep fields available for mapping.

 The integration supports the use of custom Jira issue types and custom fields.
+However, it does not support field types other than those listed above.
+If you have a required field of a different type in your project, it will not be possible for Semgrep to map a value to that field, and issue creation will fail.

-To create a mapping:
+To create a field mapping:

 1. Select the Semgrep product for which the mapping is valid: **Code**, **Supply Chain**, or **Secrets**.
 2. Click **Add mapping**.